 Just as it does with birds, size matters when it comes to calculating how much a dog will cost you.
 Small dogs cost around $800 their first year, and at least $400 for every year after that.
 Given that most small dogs live to be 14, you can expect to pay around $6,000 total.

 While their annual costs are considerably higher, medium and large dogs have shorter life expectancies – which makes them less expensive than you might think.
-With an average life span of 11 years, a first-year expense of $1,115 and an annual cost of $545, a medium dog will cost you around $6,565 total.
+With an average lifespan of 11 years, the first-year expense of $1,115 and an annual cost of $545, a medium dog will cost you around $6,565 total.

 Most large dogs have essentially the same life expectancy as medium dogs – 10 years, give or take – and slightly higher price tags for first-year and annual expenses: $1,500 and $700, respectively.
 Add it all up, and youre looking at a total cost of roughly $7,800 for a large dog.

 Not only do cats rack up more expenses than most of the other pets on this list (kitty litter, litter boxes, toys, carriers, having to replace all your furniture), they have considerably longer lifespans than their canine counterparts: 15 years.
 With a $640 price tag for the first year and an average annual cost of $500 for every year thereafter, most cats will run you around $7,640 for a lifetime of care – just a little less than what youd pay for a large dog.

 So the next time you find yourself asking how much is that doggie in the window, be sure to take into account a lifetime of expenses ranging from food and medical care to toys and training before adding in another member to your family.
 While theres no setting a price on the joy and love we receive from our pets, its good to be realistic when it comes to setting budgets for the cost of pets and their care.